MadMerick01/BolidesTheCutbyAbleMerick/README.md

 - Defend their vehicle and cargo (EMP and pistol)
 - Protect their earnings
 - Turn the tables (take back robbed amounts plus extra money, loot, ammo and EMP charges
+- Try to take down armed Bolide money vans (good luck!)

-Weapons and equipment may be obtained from the Bolides themselves, including:
+Loot may be obtained from the Bolides themselves, including:
 - EMP and charges
 - Pistol
 - Ammunition
+- Cash

 -----------------------------------------------------